Nikon D750 vs D300S

 The Nikon D750 and the Nikon D300S are two enthusiast cameras that were revealed to the public, respectively, in September 2014 and July 2009.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (D750) and an APS-C (D300S) sensor.
-The D750 has a resolution of 24.2 megapixel, whereas the D300S provides 12.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The D750 has a resolution of 24.2 megapixels, whereas the D300S provides 12.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-The side-by-side display below illustrates the physical size and weight of the Nikon D750 and the Nikon D300S.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the D750 – represents 100 percent across all the size and weight measures).
+The physical size and weight of the Nikon D750 and the Nikon D300S are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the D750 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D300S is notably larger (6 percent) than the Nikon D750.
 Moreover, the D300S is markedly heavier (25 percent) than the D750.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.